Altctrlorg/www/README.md

 I believed my volunteering was supporting a foundation, not a personal or corporate product, so I feel a bit misled.

 I want people to continue attending WordCamps but also participate in these events.
-Ideally, every WordCamp could include an Alt Ctrl Org meetup with separate governance.
+Ideally, every WordCamp could include an Alt Ctrl Org meetup with its own governance.

 By June, I hope there will be an independent governance initiative in place that we can vote on to transfer control somewhere else.
 Until then, we will bring people together and set up a group, to seek to oraganise alternative controls.